 The Office of Student Financial Aid is committed to helping make higher education affordable to our students.
 This aid complements state and federal funds available to students.

 Athletic scholarships are extremely competitive and are provided for a variety of sports.
-Interested students should contact a coach or the Department of Athletics for additional information.
+Interested students should contact a coach or the Athletics Department for additional information.

-The Sullivan Writing Scholarship Program at Stetson University assists academically qualified students with strong writing skills to attend the university.
-Preference is given to English majors or English-Creative Writing minors with demonstrated strengths in creative writing.
-To apply for this scholarship, you must first apply to Stetson University via our Early Decision (November 1), Early Action I (November 1) or Early Action II (January 15) decision plan.
-The deadline to submit this scholarship application is January 15.
+The Sullivan Writing Scholarship Program at Stetson University assists academically qualified undergraduate students with strong writing skills to attend the university.
+Preference is given to English majors or English Creative Writing minors with demonstrated strengths in creative writing.
+To apply for this scholarship, you must first apply to Stetson University via our Early Decision (November 1), Early Action (November 15) or Rolling Decision plan.
+The deadline to submit this scholarship application is December 1.

 The Lawson Scholarship at Stetson University assists academically qualified students.
 Preference is given to students in Philosophy or related majors with a demonstrated interest in community service and a commitment to principled citizenship.
-To apply for this scholarship, you must first apply to Stetson University via our Early Decision (November 1), Early Action I (November 1) or Early Action II (January 15) decision plan.
-The deadline to submit this scholarship application is January 15.
+To apply for this scholarship, you must first apply to Stetson University via our Early Decision (November 1), Early Action (November 15), or Rolling Decision plan.
+The deadline to submit this scholarship application is December 1.

-The Values Scholarships are designed to enhance the way Stetson lives our values and to assist in recruiting and retaining the best-fit students for Stetson.
+The Values Fellowships are designed to enhance the way Stetson lives our values and to assist in recruiting and retaining the best-fit students for Stetson.
 To qualify, students must have a 3.5 GPA.
-To apply for this scholarship, you must first apply to Stetson University via our Early Decision (November 1), Early Action I (November 1) or Early Action II (January 15) decision plan.
-The deadline to submit this scholarship application is January 15.
+To apply for this scholarship, you must first apply to Stetson University via our Early Decision (November 1), Early Action (November 15), or Rolling Decision plan.
+The deadline to submit this scholarship application is December 1.

 The Dr. Richard Libby Endowed Shooting Scholarship recognizes outstanding high school and college students who have demonstrated outstanding shooting performance.

-A $1,000 Scholarship is available for the 2021-22 academic year.
-It is renewable for three years provided the student remains in good academic and shooting team standing.
+A $1,000 Scholarship is available for the 2024-25 academic year.
+It is renewable for three years, provided the student remains in good academic and shooting team standing.
 Team dues will also be waived for active scholarship recipients.
-Dues cover weekly range practice (ammo and clays); uniform; and competition fees, ammo, lodging and some meals.
+Dues cover weekly range practice (ammo and clays), uniform, and competition fees, ammo, lodging and some meals.

 To receive the scholarship, students must be accepted for admission and enrolled at Stetson University.
 Recipients must maintain a 2.5 minimum grade point average, attend 95% of team practices and attend all team competitions.